evkx/evkx.github.io/content/technology/battery/thermalmanagement/_index.md

 ## Battery Cooling

-During high speed charging or sporty driving the battery temprature can rise to high levels.
+The battery temperature can rise to high levels during high-speed charging or sporty driving.
 When the battery is too hot, it can degrade faster, lose capacity, and reduce the range.

-This is because the chemical reactions inside the battery accelerate when the temperature rises, and the internal resistance decreases.
-Charging a hot battery at a high rate can also damage the battery cells and shorten their lifespan.
+This effect is because the chemical reactions inside the battery accelerate when the temperature rises, and the internal resistance decreases.
+Charging a hot battery at a high rate can also damage the cells and shorten their lifespan.

+Typically, manufacturers will derate both charging and power output if the temperature in the battery is too high.

-To overcome this problem, some EVs have a feature called battery cooling.
-This feature allows the EV to lower the temperature of the battery to a suitable level before charging or driving.
-By doing so, the EV can preserve the battery health, increase the range, and shorten the charging time.
+To overcome this problem, some EVs have active battery cooling.
+This feature allows the EV to lower the battery's temperature to a suitable level during charging or driving to increase charging or driving performance.

 ### How does battery cooling work?

-Battery cooling works by using a liquid-based system that circulates a coolant through the battery pack.
+Battery cooling uses a liquid-based system that circulates a coolant through the battery pack.
 The coolant absorbs the heat from the battery cells and transfers it to a radiator.
-The radiator then dissipates the heat to the ambient air, or to another cooling loop that uses a refrigerant or a heat pump.
-The coolant can be a water-ethylene glycol mixture, a dielectric fluid, or even a fluid containing thermally conductive particles.
+The radiator then dissipates the heat to the ambient air or another cooling loop using a refrigerant or heat pump.
+The coolant can be a water-ethylene glycol mixture, a dielectric fluid, or a fluid containing thermally conductive particles.

-{{< sitefiguresized thumb="technology/battery/thermalmanagment/thermal_management_st.jpg" width="2000" height="1200" title="Audi e-tron GT termisk styring" >}}
+{{< sitefiguresized thumb="technology/battery/thermalmanagment/batterycooling_1_st.jpg" width="3000" height="1808" title="Audi e-tron battery cooling circuits" >}}

-You can see in <a href="https://youtu.be/Q0LaUx5I_28?t=412" target="_blank">this 1000km test</a> by Bjørn Nyland how the BMW i50 have problem with overheating after charging and reduce pwoer.
+In <a href="https://youtu.be/Q0LaUx5I_28?t=412" target="_blank">this 1000km test</a> by Bjørn Nyland, the BMW i50 has a problem with overheating after charging and reduced the available power.

 <br />